japila-books/spark-sql-internals/docs/spark-sql-ParquetFileFormat.md

 ----

 [[isSplitable]]
-`ParquetFileFormat` is <<spark-sql-FileFormat.adoc#isSplitable, splitable>>, i.e. FIXME
+`ParquetFileFormat` is <<spark-sql-FileFormat.md#isSplitable, splitable>>, i.e. FIXME

 [[supportBatch]]
-`ParquetFileFormat` link:spark-sql-FileFormat.adoc#supportBatch[supports vectorized parquet decoding in whole-stage code generation] when all of the following hold:
+`ParquetFileFormat` spark-sql-FileFormat.md#supportBatch[supports vectorized parquet decoding in whole-stage code generation] when all of the following hold:

-. link:spark-sql-properties.adoc#spark.sql.parquet.enableVectorizedReader[spark.sql.parquet.enableVectorizedReader] configuration property is enabled
+. spark-sql-properties.md#spark.sql.parquet.enableVectorizedReader[spark.sql.parquet.enableVectorizedReader] configuration property is enabled

-. link:spark-sql-properties.adoc#spark.sql.codegen.wholeStage[spark.sql.codegen.wholeStage] internal configuration property is enabled
+. spark-sql-properties.md#spark.sql.codegen.wholeStage[spark.sql.codegen.wholeStage] internal configuration property is enabled

 .
-The number of fields in the schema is at most link:spark-sql-properties.adoc#spark.sql.codegen.maxFields[spark.sql.codegen.maxFields] internal configuration property
+The number of fields in the schema is at most spark-sql-properties.md#spark.sql.codegen.maxFields[spark.sql.codegen.maxFields] internal configuration property

 .
-All the fields in the output schema are of link:spark-sql-DataType.adoc#AtomicType[AtomicType]
+All the fields in the output schema are of spark-sql-DataType.md#AtomicType[AtomicType]

 `ParquetFileFormat` supports *filter predicate push-down optimization* (via <<createFilter, createFilter>>) as per the following <<ParquetFilters, table>>.